SunzeY/AlphaCLIP/model-zoo.md

 # Model Zoo

+## CLIP
+These model trained with original CLIP text-encoder from orignal [CLIP codebase]((https://github.com/openai/CLIP)) from OpenAI.
+The text-encoder stays fixed during the whole training process.

 test metric is classification accuracy on Imagenet-S dataset. `()` is improved acc compared to original CLIP from openai.

 train on grit-1m